Change language: Español

 When you work with Murphy Law Firm, you can count on our legal team to carefully manage every aspect of your case and pursue maximum compensation for you.
 Meanwhile, you can focus on your health and your recovery.
 Give us a call or stop by our Baton Rouge law office to schedule a FREE consultation to speak with one of our expert truck wreck attorneys.
 We promise that we will fight for you and get you the compensation you deserve no matter where you are im Louisiana.
 We will come to you!

 All drivers owe special duties of care to others on the roadway.
-When you decide to control a motor vehicle, you accept the duty not to negligently or intentionally cause harm to other drivers, bicyclists, and pedestrians.
+When you decide to control a motor vehicle, you accept the responsibility not to negligently or intentionally cause harm to other drivers, bicycle riders, and pedestrians.
 Truck drivers also have these general duties, but that isn’t where their responsibilities end.
 As workers in the trucking industry, they are also under the jurisdiction of federal trucking laws.

 The Federal Motor Carrier Safety Administration (FMCSA) has enacted a host of rules and regulations to enhance the safety of America’s truckers.
 These rules include: